JetBrains/space-dotnet-sdk/README.md

 We can then use the `connection` to instantiate API clients for the endpoints we want to access.

-> **Note:** Service Accounts have access to a limited set of APIs when using the [Client Credentials Flow](https://www.jetbrains.com/help/space/client-credentials.html).
+> **Note:** Applications have access to a limited set of APIs when using the [Client Credentials Flow](https://www.jetbrains.com/help/space/client-credentials.html).
 Many actions (such as posting an article draft) require user consent, and cannot be performed with client credentials.
 For actions that should be performed on behalf of the user, use other authorization flows, such as [Resource Owner Password Credentials Flow](https://www.jetbrains.com/help/space/resource-owner-password-credentials.html).

 ### Create a Service Client